-This section presents plasma equilibrium characteristics at (volume-average) $\beta = 0.1\%$ for the LHD, NCSX, NCSX-J=0, W7-X, HSX, and QPS cases, as well as the NCSX-SYM "tokamak" case.
-These equilibria were constructed based on VMEC MHD equilibrium calculations^{21,22} for fixed plasma boundaries with the last closed magnetic surface defined by (1) for LHD, the inward-shifted plasma for experimental shot 11369 at t = 2.2 s; (2) for NCSX, the so-called M50 coils at 4% β , and (3) for NCSX-J=0, a high iota, vacuum start-up configuration; (4) for W7-X, the standard high mirror ratio configuration; (5) for HSX, the reconstructed plasma for standard operations; (6) for QPS, the reference two field-period vacuum configuration, and (7) for the "tokamak" NCSX-SYM, the axially symmetric components of NCSX.
-In all cases the major radius was normalized to 3.6 m and the magnetic field on axis to 1.5 T. In the VMEC calculations, 61 radial grids, 11 poloidal modes and

-13 toroidal modes were used, except for the HSX case, for which 31 toroidal modes were used instead, because of the large number of modes used in fitting the plasma boundary.
-The pressure profile used is derived from the measured electron temperature and density profiles of an LHD experimental discharge.
-Except for NCSX, the net current is assumed to be zero.
-For NCSX, the current density expected from the bootstrap current at $4\% \beta$ was used.
+This section presents plasma equilibrium characteristics at (volume-average) $\beta = 0.1\%$ for the LHD, NCSX, NCSX-J=0, W7-X, HSX, and QPS cases, as well as the NCSX-SYM and NCSX-TOK "tokamak-like" cases.
+The NCSX-BETA case, on the other hand, has (volumeaverage) $\beta = 4\%$.
+These equilibria were constructed based on VMEC MHD equilibrium calculations^{22,23} for fixed plasma boundaries with the last closed magnetic surface defined by (1) for LHD, the inward-shifted plasma for experimental shot 11369 at t = 2.2 s; (2) for NCSX, the so-called M50 coils at $4\% \beta$, and (3) for NCSX-J=0, a high iota, vacuum start-up configuration; (4) for W7-X, the standard high mirror ratio configuration; (5) for HSX, the reconstructed plasma for standard operations; (6) for QPS, the reference two-fieldperiod vacuum configuration, and (7) for the "tokamak-like" NCSX-SYM case, the axially symmetric components of NCSX.
+(8) For the "tokamak-like" NCSX-TOK case, the parallel current profile is also altered to $J \propto (1 - s^{1.5})^{1.5}$, which results in a more tokamak-like ι profile with $\iota \simeq 0.95$ on the magnetic axis and $\iota \simeq 0.36$ at the plasma boundary.
+(9) For the NCSX-BETA case, everything is the same as for the NCSX case, except that the pressure profile is multiplied by a constant.
+In all cases the major radius was normalized to 3.6 m and the magnetic field on axis to 1.5 T. In the VMEC calculations, 61 radial grids, 11 poloidal modes and 13 toroidal modes were used, except for the HSX case, for which 31 toroidal modes were used instead, because of the large number of modes used in fitting the plasma boundary.
+The pressure profile shape used is derived from the measured electron temperature and density profiles of an LHD experimental discharge.
+Except for the NCSX-derived cases, the net current is assumed to be zero.
+For NCSX, NCSX-SYM, and NCSX-BETA, the current density expected from the bootstrap current at 4% β was used.
 This current density was based on a broader pressure profile; thus it may not be fully consistent with that based on the experimental profiles from LHD used in the present set of calculations.

 In Fig. 1, we show the plain view of the last closed magnetic surface (LCMS), along with the contours of magnetic field strength on that surface (red = strongest, blue = weakest) for the different cases.
-A plot for the NCSX-J=0 case is not shown because of its similarity to the NCSX result.
+Plots for the NCSX-J=0, NCSX-TOK, and NCSX-BETA cases are not shown, because of their similarity to the NCSX, NCSX-SYM, and NCSX results, respectively.
 The subfigures show the typical characteristics expected of each device.
-In particular, it is quite evident that in NCSX the magnetic spectrum is dominated by the toroidal terms, in LHD by the m=2, n=1 component, in W7-X and QPS by the mirror term m=0, n=1 (with mirror ratios 10% and 18%, respectively), and in HSX, by the helical term m=1, n=1.
+In particular, it is quite evident that in NCSX the magnetic spectrum is dominated by the toroidal terms, in LHD by the m = 2, n = 1 component, in W7-X and QPS by the mirror term m = 0, n = 1 (with mirror ratios 10% and 18%, respectively), and in HSX, by the helical term m = 1, n = 1.
 (Here, m is the poloidal mode number and n is the toroidal mode number.)